umn-dash/latex-novice-typesetting/_episodes/01-introduction.md

 ### Looking at our document
 If we look at the different parts of this document, starting at the top, we see:

-1. the document class declaration (this document is an article)
+1. The document class declaration.
+This document is an article.
-2. the preamble
+2. The preamble
-  * a package import statement (the inputenc package is used in almost everything; it specifies the unicode character set to use. in our case we're using utf8)
+  * A package import statement.
+The `inputenc` package is used in almost everything; it specifies the unicode character set to use.
+In our case we're using `utf8`.
-  * some metadata — this includes the title and author
+  * Some metadata.
+This includes the title and author
-3. the document body
+3. The document body
-  * the document environment `\begin{}` statement
+  * The document environment `\begin{}` statement
     * the `\maketitle` command
     * a section heading
     * the document environment `\end{}` statement

 Some of these are absolutely necessary:

-* the document class declaration (this document is an article)
+* the document class declaration
 * the document environment `begin{}` statement
 * the document environment `end{}` statement